lsds/KungFu/docs/index.rst

 Keras
 -----

-KungFu can be used with Keras in the same way as the above TensorFlow Keras.
+KungFu can be used with Keras in the same way as the above TensorFlow Keras example.
+You simply pass an extra `with_keras` flag to both KungFu optimizers and Keras callback to tell KungFu you are using Keras not TensorFlow.
-You can find the full Keras training example: `Keras <https://github.com/lsds/KungFu/blob/master/examples/keras_mnist.py>`_
+Here is a full Keras training example: `Keras <https://github.com/lsds/KungFu/blob/master/examples/keras_mnist.py>`_

 KungFu APIs
 ===========